Devorein/mongql/README.md

 1. Create graphql schema (typedef and resolvers) from mongoose schema
 2. Stitch already created typedef and resolvers
 3. Easily configurable (any of the typedef and resolvers can be turned off)
-4. View the generated SDL
+4. Output the generated SDL
 5. Auto addition of graphql validators with mongoose

 ## Motivation